 I’m beginning to wonder how long we’ll ever go in this country without an evangelical leader making some controversial remark or getting in trouble for something controversial they said in the past.

-A few months ago, it was Pat Robertson (far right) and his explanation of what caused the earthquake in Haiti, and more recently, Billy Graham’s son, Franklin (near right), was in the news for having his invitation to speak at the Pentagon prayer service rescinded because of some comments he made about Islam.
+A few months ago, it was Pat Robertson (right) and his explanation of what caused the earthquake in Haiti, and more recently, Billy Graham’s son, Franklin (left), was in the news for having his invitation to speak at the Pentagon prayer service rescinded because of some comments he made about Islam.
 While I understand the thinking and the zeal that justify their rhetoric, I must say that there are far better ways to address the world, and you would find them nowhere else than in the scriptures.

 One of the best biblical stories evangelicals could learn a lesson from is the speech Paul gave the first time he arrived in Athens.
 According to the Book of Acts, when Paul got to Athens, he saw that they had so many gods that they even had a sign dedicated to a certain “unknown god.”
 But even though he was convinced that Jesus Christ is the real God and was actually planning to convert those people, he didn’t use the kind of aggressive language evangelicals use today.
 He didn’t tell them that their religions were evil or that they would go to hell because they didn’t believe in Jesus.
 Instead, he said to them: “the One whom you worship without knowing, Him I proclaim to you.”